-Cash flow used in financing activities was \$200.7 million in 2007 compared to cash provided by financing activities of \$121.4 million in 2006.
-The increase in cash used in financing activities in 2007 was primarily attributed to \$59.8 million for the purchase of the capped calls in connection with the issuance of the convertible debt and \$75.0 million for the repurchase of the Company's common stock.
-The increase in cash provided by financing activities in 2006 was primarily attributed to the \$746.8 million in proceeds from the common stock offering, offset in part by the pay down of mortgage notes payable and bank and other notes payable.
+Cash flow used in financing activities increased to \$140.6 million in 2007 from \$66.8 million in 2006.
+The increase in cash used in financing activities was primarily attributed to \$59.8 million for the purchase of the Capped Calls in connection with the issuance of the convertible senior notes and \$75.0 million for the repurchase of the Company's common stock in 2007, offset in part by the \$950 million convertible senior notes issuance in 2007 and the \$746.8 million in proceeds from the common stock offering in 2006 (See "Liquidity and Capital Resources").